rogercampos/telegram-channel-downloader/Readme.md

 ## Additional Notes

 * **Session Handling**: The `sessionId` field in the `config.json` file will be automatically updated after logging in for the first time.
 This session ID is used for subsequent logins to avoid re-entering your credentials.
-* **Media Types**: The Telegram Channel Downloader supports downloading various types of media files, including images, videos, audio files, documents, and other attachments shared within the specified channel, group, or user.
+* **Media Types**: The Telegram Channel Downloader supports downloading photos and documents (videos, audio files, stickers, and other file attachments).

 ## Contributing